Why did you choose to get into recruitment at Hays?

 What did you get from studying at Warwick?

 I gained an absolutely brilliant network of very successful and incredibly loyal friends and peers in several different industries.
 I am still very close to a large group of my Warwick year group who I see on a regularly basis, two of whom are godparents to my young children!

-What are the most challenging parts of your job?
+What are the most challenging parts of working in recruitment?

 What drives you?

 I am still learning and not many people can say that after eighteen years in a job.
 I also thoroughly enjoy working with likeminded people – I never clock watch and the days fly by.

 As far as your career is concerned, what are you most proud of?